 Find the Right Matchmaker

 Finding the right matchmaker is key.
-Margaux Cassuto, a matchmaker and relationship expert for Threematches.com, suggests that you “ ask your matchmaker as many questions as she or he asks you, and make sure she or he really understands who you are and what you stand for, before committing to anything.
-Also, understand exactly what the contract entails in terms of complete costs and timelines.”
+Margaux Cassuto, a matchmaker and relationship expert for Threematches.com, suggests that you “ask your matchmaker as many questions as she or he asks you, and make sure she or he really understands who you are and what you stand for, before committing to anything.”

 You may be able to save on services by finding a matchmaker who is starting to build his or her portfolio and needs experience in the field.
 In addition, if you’re more comfortable DIY-ing or taking charge of the dating process, spending on an expert to edit an online profile could be your ticket to getting the best of both worlds.